 Holds are placed on accounts to prevent you from being able to complete certain actions or are placed to inform you about something.
 Not all holds prevent registration.
-View Bison Connection's resources to learn more about holds.
+View OneStop's Resources to learn more about holds.
 If you have hold on your account, you need to contact the department that has placed the hold.
 It is unlikely that someone in a different department can remove the hold.
 If you have an advisor hold, you should contact your advisor as soon as possible to set up an appointment and discuss the hold being removed.

 Should I take English 110 or English 120?